 Six Ways To Secure Your Email & Online Profiles

 Are you staying safe online?
-It’s a question that is become more important every day as we rely more and more on technology and devices that are connected to the internet.
+It’s a question that has become more important every day as we rely more and more on technology and devices that are connected to the internet.
 While the internet is an amazing resource, not everyone plays nice.
 That’s why it’s important to protect yourself from identity theft, fraud, and other online attacks.

 Double your login protection